2025–26 North Dakota State Bison men's basketball team

-The 2025–26 North Dakota State Bison men's basketball team represents North Dakota State University during the 2025–26 NCAA Division I men's basketball season.
-The Bison, who are led by 12th-year head coach David Richman, play their home games at the Scheels Center, as members of the Summit League.
+The 2025–26 North Dakota State Bison men's basketball team represented North Dakota State University during the 2025–26 NCAA Division I men's basketball season.
+The Bison, who were led by 12th-year head coach David Richman, played their home games at the Scheels Center, as members of the Summit League.

+The Bison finished the regular season with 24–7 overall, and 14–2 in the Summit League to finish in first place and winning the program's fifth regular season conference title.
+In the Summit League tournament, they defeated Oral Roberts in the quarterfinals, Omaha in the semifinals, and North Dakota in the championship game to claim the program's sixth tournament title and clinch their fifth NCAA tournament appearance.
+In the NCAA tournament, the Bison would fall to Michigan State in the first round.

 Previous season

 The Bison finished the 2024–25 season 21–11, 10–6 in Summit League play to finish in fourth place.
 In the Summit League tournament, they lost to South Dakota in the quarterfinals.